All Products

 • AliyunOSSFullAccess: Grants full control over OSS.
 You must grant this permission to the RAM role to perform data update operations, such as INSERT, on OSS external tables.

 To access resources in a specific VPC, you must create a custom policy.
-In the `Resource` parameter of the policy, specify the security group and vSwitch to which the resources belong.
+In the Resource parameter of the policy, specify the security group and vSwitch to which the resources belong.
 For more information, see Create a custom permission policy.

-This example grants permissions to access an ApsaraDB RDS for MySQL instance in a specific VPC.
+This example grants permissions to access only an ApsaraDB RDS for MySQL instance in a specific VPC.
 The name of the custom policy is eni_policy.
 The following code shows the policy document:

 Note

 You must add a security group to the ApsaraDB RDS for MySQL instance.
-The inbound and outbound rules of the security group must allow access to the port of the ApsaraDB RDS for MySQL instance.
+The inbound and outbound rules of the security group must allow access on the port of the ApsaraDB RDS for MySQL instance.

 {